DevNambi/blog-drafts/020 - What is Ethical.md

 (INCLUDE RISK AVERSION RATIO, NEGATIVITY RATIO).

 This is important because we should account for it.
 If I'm a doctor that treats a patient's broken leg and bills them into bankruptcy, what do you think that person will remember most?
 Their healed leg, or the life in poverty?

+##### Bottlenecks of the World

+Let's think about the world as one huge system architecture.
+Where are the bottlenecks and unstable points in the system?
+Where are the assets and spare capacity?

+**Bottlenecks**

+**Spare Capacity**

+* Scientific research
+* Smart people
+* Natural resources
+* Opportunity cost spent on consumerism

+It's about the goals.

+* Systems thinking
+   * Income inequality
+   * Climate change
+   * Space travel - we only have one planet, http://www.extremetech.com/extreme/178389-spacex-prepares-to-take-the-biggest-step-towards-affordable-space-travel-soft-landing-the-falcon-9-rocket
+   * Poverty
+   * Violence
+   * Financialization
+   * Principal-agent problem
+   * Spin > Reality
+   * Overpopulation.

+If everybody ignores these problems, then the problem just gets worse.
+Having met many of the people working at NGOs, I can tell you that they could use the help.
+They're dedicated, smart, and technically over their head.

 ### Aggregate Impact